openframe-org/criteria-set-protocol/schemas/README.md

 }
 ```

+### certificationDefinitions (optional)
+The certification definitions property is an array of objects which define the different certifications that can be achieved with the criteria set.

 ## Criteria tree schema
 The criteria tree schema is specified in the [criteria-tree.json](definitions/criteria-tree.json) file.
 The service that requests the
 criteria tree must have prior information about the parameters available and required - if parameters are required, the tree is assembled based